EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 ## Q3: Listing the first 10 countries that were the first to reach herd immunity.
-Note: Although a controversial topic, for the sake of practice I choose to define herd immunity as conuntries that atleast 70% of their population is fully vaccinated.
+Note: Although a controversial topic, for the sake of practice I choose to define herd immunity as countries that at least 70% of their population is fully vaccinated.

 ```SQL